dpa99c/cordova-plugin-firebasex-test/README.md

 ```
 npm run-script send -- --message=notification.json --token="cJlSa4UjtO0:APA91bFNDPVnHaS1__UTdNc8kt3uplnxBOcPGBbEO37J0FU3vFgGyud7gWDT2RJ5VmSJ68qFyiCu0y-WWcur7hE8RelRkzlS3RK6edFycpvm4K2szsMqMXOxEy72V9a41u6kaVh7U4nz"
 ```

+## Testing authentication
+To test the authentication methods, you must configure each method for the target mobile platform as outlined in the plugin documentation for that method.

+## Android
+Set your server client ID in `www/js/config.js` - see the [Firebase documentation](https://firebase.google.com/docs/auth/android/google-signin#authenticate_with_firebase) for where to find this.
+This is used for Google Sign In on Android.

 # Analytics DebugView
 See [this page](https://support.google.com/firebase/answer/7201382?hl=en&utm_id=ad&authuser=1) for how to manually enable Firebase Analytics DebugView.